kevllino/weather-pred/Spark_app/README.md

 </li>

 <li>
-<b>weather_predict.py</b> ecncompasses the processing of the data in SPark, the implementation and tunning of the regression model and an evaluation of its performance.
+<b>weather_predict.py</b> ecncompasses the processing of the data in Spark, the implementation and tunning of the regression model and an evaluation of its performance.
 It also allowed to store the predictions to S3. <br>
 </li>
 </ol>